 Just as some ailments can cause changes in the skin, so can some treatments, such as certain antibiotics, antiarrhythmics, and antimalarial drugs, which can all cause hyperpigmentation.

 Correcting Pigmentation Changes

 Changes in skin color can be frustrating and visually unappealing, even if they aren’t associated with a larger issue.
 Fortunately, a cosmetic surgeon skilled in cosmetic skin treatments can help to minimize or even eliminate the appearance of discoloration.

-Dr. William J. Binder is located in Los Angeles, but is one of the world’s leading plastic surgeons.
+Dr. William J. Binder is located in Los Angeles, but he is known the world over as one of the industry’s leading plastic surgeons.
 He has the skill and resources to not only evaluate and treat your pigmentation changes, but to make the process as easy and stress-free as possible.
-If you’re sick of living with skin discoloration, contact Dr. Binder’s office today to schedule your consultation.
+If you’re sick of living with skin discoloration, contact Dr. Binder’s office today to schedule a consultation.